 “I am resolved to put all my strength at the service of my adopted country, since I cannot do anything for my unfortunate native country just now...”

 Her oldest daughter Irene, who was 17 at the time, helped use these machines to help those wounded in battle.
-Marie needed to learn about human anatomy and how to drive a car in order to be able to assist, which she did very quickly.
+Marie needed to learn about human anatomy and how to drive a car to be able to assist, which she did very quickly.
 Her daughter Irene was recognized for her work with the men and was awarded a military medal.
-There is no record of Marie being awarded one.
+There is no record of Marie receiving one.

 How Did She Die?

 In the 1920s, Curie's prolonged exposure to radiation began to take a toll on her body, and her health decreased rapidly.
 No one yet knew the dangers of radiation; therefore, she did not think anything about carrying test tubes of radium in the pockets of her lab coat.
 She ended up being diagnosed with leukemia and was sick for years.

 On July 4, 1934, Marie Curie passed away from aplastic anemia, which was believed to be a result of her excessive exposure to radiation.